LassoSoft/LassoGuide/lasso_guide_source/operations/serialization.rst

 .. provide:: trait_serializable->serialize()::string

-   This method serializes the object and returns the resulting data.
+   Serializes the object and returns the resulting data.
 That data can then be used to deserialize the object.

 Deserializing Objects